mazureth/analogiq-plugin/REMAINING_WORK_PLAN.md

-# REMAINING WORK PLAN - 25% GAP TO 100% LEGACY COVERAGE
+# REMAINING WORK PLAN - 15% GAP TO 100% LEGACY COVERAGE

 ## OVERVIEW
 This document outlines the remaining work required to achieve 100% coverage of ALL legacy functionality as specified in REWRITE_PLAN.md.
-The 75% completion represents a working foundation but significant gaps in user experience and feature completeness.
+The 85% completion represents a working foundation with most core features complete, but some gaps in user experience and feature completeness.

 ## CRITICAL REQUIREMENT
 **100% Legacy Functionality Coverage is NON-NEGOTIABLE**